Skip to main content

 Biography

-Tomislav Medak is a researcher with a PhD on technopolitics and planetary environmental crisis from Coventry Unversity’s Centre for Postdigital Cultures.
-He is also a member of the theory and publishing team of the Multimedia Institute/MAMA in Zagreb, a co-initiator of the Pirate Care project, and formerly an artist in the performing arts collective BADco.
+Formerly he was a member of the theory and publishing team of the Multimedia Institute/MAMA in Zagreb and an artist in the performing arts collective BADco.

 He authored two short books: The Hard Matter of AbstractionA Guidebook to Domination by Abstraction (V_____erlag für Handbücher, 2016) and Shit Tech for A Shitty World (Aksioma, 2015).
 He also co-authored several edited volumes: together with Marcell Mars Public Library (WHW/Multimedia Institute, 2015) and Guerrilla Open Access (Post-office Press, 2018), with Petar Milat The Idea of Radical Media (Multimedia Institute/Arkzin, 2014) and with Goran Sergej Pristaš Time and (In)Completion: Images and Performances of Time in Late Capitalism (BADco., 2014).